dnanexus-archive/bigtop/README.md

   * [#webxr-gamepad-support](chrome://flags#webxr-gamepad-support)
   * [#oculus-vr](chrome://flags#oculus-vr)

 To view in virtual reality, you need a compatible VR headset.
-This has been tested with the Oculus Rift, HTC Vive, and Google Daydream.
+This has been tested with the Oculus Rift, Oculus Quest, HTC Vive, and Google Daydream.
+Note that because of the reduced processing power of Oculus Quest and Google Daydream devices, your experience browsing your data will be heavily impacted (both devices have mobile-class graphics processors, and update very slowly; this may cause nausea for some users).

 ### Installation and Building